-The named governor will report to the Governing Body on an annual basis using the report from the Designated Teacher as source information:
+The named governor will receive a report to be shared with the Governing Body on an annual basis.
+The report should contain the following information:

-- The number of looked after pupils (and previously looked after) in the school; - A comparison of test scores as a discrete group, compared with those of other pupils; - The attendance of pupils as a discrete group, compared to other pupils; - The level of fixed term / permanent exclusions; and - Pupil destinations after leaving the school
+- The number of looked after pupils (and previously looked after) in the school; - A comparison of test scores as a discrete group, compared with those of other pupils; - The attendance of pupils as a discrete group, compared to other pupils; - The level of fixed term / permanent exclusions; and - Pupil destinations after leaving the school.